fbpx

 Iceberg lettuce is a popular crisphead variety of lettuce.
 It grows best in cooler temperatures, planted in rich and well-draining soil with a slightly acidic pH.
 The plants require a full day of direct sun, but can benefit from some afternoon shade when temperatures are high.
 The heads should form in about two and a half months, ready to harvest when the outer leaves turn pale green.

-Iceberg lettuce seeds
+iceberg lettuce seeds

 Introduction to iceberg lettuce